Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 Video tutorial: Painting instead of re-tiling

-You still need these accessories for your tiles
+You still need these tools for your tiles

-• Cleaning bucket, sponge and cloth: The surfaces to be painted should be free of dust and grease.
-Lime deposits should be removed as best as possible.
+- Cleaning bucket, sponge and cloth: The surfaces to be painted should be free of dust and grease.
+Limescale deposits should be removed as well as possible.

-• Brush, varnish roller and paint tray: It is best to pour the varnish into the paint tray.
-Paint corners and edges as well as all joints with the brush, the surfaces with the varnish roller.
+- Brush, varnish roller and paint tray: It is best to pour the varnish into the paint tray.
+Paint corners and edges as well as all joints with the brush and the surfaces with the varnish roller.

-• Sandpaper or sanding pad: To be on the safe side, it's a good idea to have something to sand with.
-This way you can easily touch up small blemishes such as noses on the joints and continue working.
+- Sandpaper or sanding pad: To be on the safe side, it's a good idea to have something to sand on hand.
+This way, you can easily touch up small blemishes such as noses at the joints and continue working.

 Frequently asked questions about painting tiles